EeWeiLi/Tesseract_OCR/README.md

 https://github.com/UB-Mannheim/tesseract/wiki

-Scroll down to find the latest .exe installer:
+-Scroll down to find the latest .exe installer:

-Look for something like:
+-Look for something like:

 tesseract-ocr-w64-setup-v5.3.1.20230401.exe

-Click to download and install it.
+-Click to download and install it.

-During installation, make sure to check:
+-During installation, make sure to check:

 “Add to system PATH”

-Select your desired languages (you can add Malay, Chinese, etc.)
+-Select your desired languages (you can add Malay, Chinese, etc.)

-Project Folder Layout
+-Project Folder Layout

 Prepare your project folders as below: